Literature Has the Power to Change Lives

 Mrs. Pulsifer has been a member of the faculty since 2009, was formerly the chair of the English Department, and was named 2019-20 Teacher of the Year.

-Mrs. Pulsifer has also been one of the faculty advisors for the Struan, the school’s art and literary magazine, an assistant coach for cross country and track, and a writing coach for seniors as they prepare college applications.
+Mrs. Pulsifer has also been a longtime faculty advisor for the Struan, the school’s art and literary magazine, an assistant coach for cross country and track, and a writing coach for seniors as they prepare college applications.
 She earned her B.A. in History from Emory University, and her master’s in Creative Writing from the University of Southern Maine.
 Mrs. Pulsifer previously taught at Kents Hill School in Maine.

 She reads, runs, and cooks in west Asheville with her husband, Andrew.